MelloTonio/Challenge-StarkBank/README.md

     PORT=4567
     ```
 ### Local
-- `make setup-dev` will install the application dependencies and run in the specified port
+- `make setup-dev` will install the application dependencies and run in the specified port (you can do this manually too, the scripts are in makefile)
 - Setup ngrok pointing to the application port, example: `ngrok http 4567`
 - Setup webhook in StarkBank sandbox by using ngrok generated url
 - Now you just have to wait the invoice cronjob to run

+## How does it work?
+- The core of the application is to schedule a invoice cronjob to generate invoices every 3 hours to random people and after receiving the invoice credit by webhook a transfer is triggered from our account to other StarBank account